Kabedon is a Japanese word that literally means “to hit the wall.” It is often used in reference to a man cornering a woman against a wall.

 Origin of Kabedon

-The origins of kabedon are unclear, but it is thought to have originated in the Edo period in Japan.
+The origins of kabedon are not clear, but it is thought to have originated in the Edo period in Japan.
 It is possible that the gesture was originally used as a way to ward off evil spirits.

 The word “kabedon” is derived from the Japanese word “kabe” [壁], which means “wall.”
 The word “don” [ドン] is a truncated form of the word “dondon” [どんどん], which means “sound.”
 Therefore, the word “kabedon” literally means “to make a sound on the wall.”

-We recommend reading: How are schools in Japan?
-50 Curiosities and Rules
+We recommend reading: What are schools like in Japan?
+50 Facts and Rules

 Kabedon Romantic Gesture

-Although the gesture is a natural reaction to stress and anger, it is considered a romantic way to get a person's attention.
-Kabedon Can be used in a variety of situations.
+Although the gesture is a natural reaction to stress and anger, it is considered a romantic way to get someone’s attention.
+Kabedon can be used in a variety of situations.

-Kabedon is a way to surprise your loved one and show how much you care for them.
-It can be scary for a woman, but at the same time she can be enchanted.
+Kabedon is a way to surprise the loved one and show how much you care about them.
+It can be scary for a woman, but at the same time, she can be enchanted.

-The fact that there is a word that defines this gesture makes Japanese girls aware of it, so it lessens any possibility of being offended by the gesture.
+The existence of a word that defines this gesture makes Japanese girls aware of it, thus reducing any possibility of being offended by the gesture.

-The worst that can happen is that the girl doesn't respond to her feelings, feels ashamed and humiliated.
+The most that can happen is that the girl does not reciprocate your feelings, feels embarrassed and humiliated.
 So be aware before using Kabedon.

-Some use this gesture as an opportunity to win a woman's first kiss.
-We can see different situations in anime and manga.
+Some use this gesture as an opportunity to win the woman’s first kiss.
+We can see various situations in anime and manga.

-Most girls find these kinds of gestures romantic because the man has power and authority, and women like men who take the initiative and show authority.
+Most girls find this type of gesture romantic because the man displays power and authority, and women like men who take initiative and show authority.

-We recommend reading: 100 Romance Anime - List with best ones for you to watch
+We recommend reading: 100 Romance Animes – List of the best for you to watch

-Kabedon is usually performed with just one hand, but if the young man wants to show a more extreme feeling, he can use both hands.
+Generally, Kabedon is performed with just one hand, but if the young man wants to show a more extreme feeling, he can use both hands.

-In some Anime we see the lifting of one of the legs when doing the Kabedon, but this gesture is more comical than romantic.
+In some anime, we observe raising one of the legs while doing Kabedon, but this gesture is more comedic than romantic.

-Kabedon can be done by both men and women, it can convey different types of ideas and feelings, and it can also be performed in different ways, although some presented in the anime are exaggeration or comical.
+Kabedon can be done by both men and women, it can convey different types of ideas and feelings, and can also be performed in various ways, although some presented in anime may be exaggerated or comedic.

 Kabedon in the West